Beves of Hamtoun (poem): Early editions

-An early edition of Beves is known to have existed before 1498.(Fellows 2008) Beves was printed at least six times between c.
+An early edition of Beves is known to have existed before 1498.
+Beves was printed at least six times between c.
 1500 and c.
 1533;of which Richard Pynson's edition (c.
 1503) survives in a nearly complete copy, lacking but a title page and 2 textual leaves (or 3 leaves); it contains 12 woodcuts, and is assigned the siglum O. (Note: This printed edition was also abbreviated as O by Kölbing and used it (a copy owned by Oxford, Bodelaian library) as a variant in his critical edition.)
 Other surviving editions from the period, two probably of Julian Notary, and three probably of Wynkyn de Worde, are fragmentary.

 William Copland's first edition, dating from c.
 1560 (Cp), is the earliest one of which a complete copy is known, and it had 8 woodcuts, probably derivative from Pynson.

 Ten more editions are known from the years c.
 1565 to 1667, and an eleventh one was published in Aberdeen c.
 1711.
 In the early 16th century Beves was only one of many popular romances, so that William Tyndale could complain of the flood of such works: "Robin Hood and Bevis of Hampton, Hercules, Hector and Troilus with a thousand histories and fables of love and wantonness".
 But the continued popularity of the verse Beves in the later Elizabethan and early Stuart period is very unusual; indeed, no other Middle English romance continued to be published in verse form after the 1570s, their place having been taken by translations of Spanish romances.

 Various prose versions were published during the late 17th century and early 18th century in chapbook form.
 They follow the plot of the poem reasonably closely, though some, such as The Famous and Renowned History of Sir Bevis of Southampton (1689), also add new episodes and characters.
 Such books were often read by the common people, including such children as the one described by the 18th century essayist Richard Steele: "He would tell you the mismanagement of John Hickerthrift, find fault with the passionate temper in Bevis of Southampton, and loved St. George for being the champion of England; and by this means had his thoughts insensibly moulded into the notions of discretion, virtue, and honour".
 After the mid 18th century interest in Beves began to decline, and the printer of a 1775 reprint says the story is "very little known".